Beth Alvarado

 collection Late Work, is up on River Teeth's blog.

 I interviewed Karen Brennan about Television, a memoir, from Four Way Books, and the result is "Gaps in the Telling,: A Conversation about Hybridity, Disability, Motherhood, and Class."
-Read here, in the
+Los Angeles Review.

 My review of Ru Freeman's wonderful story collection, Sleeping Alone, just out from Graywolf, is up at NYJB!